marin3-x/TICTACTOE/README.md

 ## Future Plans

-Future plans about this project is that I am thinking of adding a backend to it to make it multiplayer and also add a new feature to the single player mode to play with computer.
+Future plans about this project is that I am thinking of adding a backend to it to make it multiplayer, a new feature to the single player mode to play with computer.
+And also make it a browser extension.